Monkeystation/photanol-com/src/pages/index.md

       title: First demonstration plant
       icon: /img/roadmap_construction.png
       image: /img/5-first-demonstration-plant.jpg
-    - text: This bricks and mortar milestone, our demo plant has the capacity to produce up to 10 tons per year.
+    - text: Our demo plant has the capacity to produce up to 10 tons per year.
 It’s the intermediary step to producing the kilotons needed for large scale commercial needs.
 It’s also the testing ground for fine-tuning processes and discovering the optimum equilibrium between investment and returns.
         Proving that when upscaled, the Photanol process can produce as cost efficiently as old school fossil fuel operations.
 And, in the long term with even better economics.
 After biochemicals, biofuels are Photanol’s next disruptive ambition.
       year: "2021"
       title: Demo plant starts production
       icon: /img/roadmap_demo_production.png